RequestNetwork/requestNetwork/packages/docs/docs/guides/4-request-payment/0-intro.md

 ## Introduction

 In the previous sections, you have learned how to create a request for payment.
-We will now explain you how to pay it.
+We will now explain to you how to pay it.

 This section is useful if:
 * You plan to embed request payment features like a Pay button